 - Infrequent and irregular income in low amounts.

 - The home you live in, the land it’s on and related buildings.

 - One wedding ring and one engagement ring, regardless of value.

 - Necessary health aids; e.g., wheelchair or prosthetic device.

-Even if you meet the other requirements for eligibility, exactly where you live in the U.S. can make a difference.
-If your legal residence is a house, apartment, mobile home, hotel, cabin or other common type of residence, you can probably get SSI.
-You may also be eligible if you live in any of the following:
+Even if you meet the other requirements for eligibility, the type of housing you have can make a difference in eligibility or payment amount.
+If your legal residence is a house, apartment, mobile home, hotel, cabin or other common type of residence, you can get SSI if your income and assets are within the limits.